-Roles: Creative Director, graphic designer, organizer, video editor, and primary communications manager.
+Roles: Creative Director, graphic designer, organizer, website developer, video editor, and primary communications manager.

 Citizen Artist Baltimore (CAB) is a non-partisan advocacy effort to mobilize thousands of voters within Baltimore City’s creative communities by providing the opportunity for mayoral candidates to outline their positions and goals related to arts, culture and humanities.
 The effort serves as a call to action for individuals, organizations, and institutions to work together to advance inclusion of these issues in the April 2016 Mayoral Primary Election and beyond.
 The initiative also encourages voter registration and long-term engagement in the democratic process.